 Processing of personal data

 This page concerns the processing of our customers' personal data.
+The term customer means not only Helen's customers but also other data subjects, such as Helen's partners, suppliers, potential customers, Oma Helen users and visitors.
 Please read the page thoroughly in order to understand our practices concerning personal data and their processing.

 The controller referred to in the EU General Data Protection Regulation (GDPR) is Helen Ltd.